A Guide to Video Production for YouTube Marketing Teams

 Practical rule: If your team can’t describe the next three videos before producing the first one, the process probably isn’t repeatable yet.

-That doesn’t mean every video needs a heavy process.
-It means each video should move through the same checkpoints.
-Marketing teams need consistency more than heroics.
+That doesn’t mean every video needs heavy process.
+It means each one should move through the same checkpoints, because for marketing teams consistency beats heroics.

-A lot of execution problems are really workflow problems in disguise.
-Late scripts create rushed shoots.
-Missing B-roll creates dull edits.
-Too many approvers create stalled launches.
-A better process solves most of that before production day.
-Moonb has written more on creative workflow management for marketing teams, and the core idea is simple, creative quality improves when the handoffs are clear.
+A lot of execution problems are really workflow problems wearing a disguise.
+A late script turns into a rushed shoot, and a shoot with no B-roll turns into a dull edit.
+Fix the handoffs and most of that clears up before production day.
+I’ve written more about creative workflow management for marketing teams, and the short version is that creative quality climbs when the handoffs are clear.

 Building Your YouTube Content Strategy

-Good video production for YouTube starts with one basic question.
-What job is this channel supposed to do for the business?
-If that answer is fuzzy, the content will drift.
+Good YouTube production starts with one plain question: what job is this channel supposed to do for the business?
+If that answer stays fuzzy, the content wanders, and no amount of editing rescues a channel that doesn’t know what it is for.

 Start with business goals, not formats

-Teams often pick formats too early.
-They ask whether they should make Shorts, interviews, webinars, or tutorials.
+Teams often pick a format too early.
+They debate whether to make Shorts, interviews, webinars, or tutorials before they have decided what the channel is for.
 A better start is to define the business outcome first.

 Here’s a simple hierarchy that works: